jcollard/CSharpCookbook/BasicLoops.md

 ## For Loop

 It is very common in programming to write a loop which iterates through a sequence of numbers.
-The [Printing Out Integers Between Two Values](#printing-out-integers-between-two-values) in the while loop section above demonstrates how to do this with a while loop.
+The example, [Printing Out Integers Between Two Values](#printing-out-integers-between-two-values), in the while loop section above demonstrates how to do this with a while loop.
 However, this is so common that there is special syntax for doing this called a `for` loop.